 Interpersonal conducts are given great value due to certain reasons like the nature of communication between the teacher and student that is measured as the leading essential of CM (Doyle, 1986).
 It is also considered as an element of unlimited concern for the experienced as well as inexperienced teachers (Veenman, 1984).
 An effective classroom management executes trust as a fundamental indicator of its environment.
-The CM standards and opportunities are characteristically drawn over class rules and regulations (Evertson and Poole, 2008, p.
-131-139), which if built on the divine principles pertaining to, veil can purify and progress healthy class environment for better class interactions.
-A class may display the absence of any form of management seemingly in terms of discipline, but the reality can be altogether different (Randolph and Evertson, 1995).
+The CM standards and opportunities are characteristically drawn over class rules and regulations (Evertson & Poole, 2008), which if built on the divine principles pertaining to, veil can purify and progress healthy class environment for better class interactions.
+A class may display the absence of any form of management seemingly in terms of discipline, but the reality can be altogether different (Randolph & Evertson, 1995).
 It undergoes an on-going process of teacher-student-content collaborations in an extensive manner.
-This collaboration is the result of the many minor decisions on small things and leads the happenings to relate and add to the whole situation (Evertson and Poole, 2008, p.
-131-139) on the principles of an instructional design.
+This collaboration is the result of the many minor decisions on small things and leads the happenings to relate and add to the whole situation (Evertson & Poole, 2008) on the principles of an instructional design.
 In today's learning scenarios learners are stimulated to be responsible for their personal wisdom.
-The approaches for one's own learning along with self-management are especially significant for students to apply in different circumstances like while doing the academic tasks which need continuous attention.
-(Boekaerts, 1997).
+The approaches for one's own learning along with self-management are especially significant for students to apply in different circumstances like while doing the academic tasks which need continuous attention (Boekaerts, 1997; Boekaerts & Niemivirta, 2000).